MarcoIeni/release-plz/docs/src/semver-check.md

 - If the check is skipped, release-plz shows nothing.
 This happens when the package doesn't contain a library.
 - If the check is successful, release-plz shows "(✓ API compatible changes)".
-- If the check is unsuccessful, release-plz shows "(⚠️ API breaking changes)", with a report of what went wrong.
+- If the check failed, release-plz shows "(⚠️ API breaking changes)", with a report of what went wrong.

 Example: